flevesqu42/RpnConverter/README.md

 **Description:**

-Take already splited standard notation as mutable VeqDeque, and convert it into a Vec with parenthesis removal.
+Take already splited standard notation as mutable VecDeque, and convert it into a Vec with parenthesis removal.

 For example: